ceterisp/check-link/README.md

 - Change the string variable `linkfile` and `htmlfile` to your .txt and .html file paths(absolute path) accordingly
 - Press `Ctrl` + `F5` and run the application

-## How to contribute to Need-To-Feed
+## How to contribute to Check-Link

 - COMING SOON!